bbc/datalab-ml-training/README.md

 ## Getting ready
 Before starting the training be sure to:
 - Have the elevated access rights to be able to install softwares
-- This code was developed for Python 3 and might not work with Python 2, so it's worth downloading Python from here: https://www.python.org/ftp/python/3.6.1/python-3.6.1-macosx10.6.pkg
+- Install Python 3
+  - Download it from here: https://www.python.org/ftp/python/3.6.1/python-3.6.1-macosx10.6.pkg
   - Then run in the following in your terminal:
-  - Pip3 install Jupyter - This will give you an interactive programming environment that runs in the browser (and created this notebook)
+    - pip3 install Jupyter - This will give you an interactive programming environment that runs in the browser (and created this notebook)
-  - Pip3 install scikit-learn - This will provide you with powerful and easy to use machine learning algorithms
+    - pip3 install scikit-learn - This will provide you with powerful and easy to use machine learning algorithms
-  - Pip3 install pandas - This will give you a powerful way of handling dataframes
+    - pip3 install pandas - This will give you a powerful way of handling dataframes
-  - Pip3 install numpy - This gives you access to scitific computing capability
+    - pip3 install numpy - This gives you access to scitific computing capability
-  - Pip3 install scipy - Similar to Numpy, it gives you access to key mathematical functions
+    - pip3 install scipy - Similar to Numpy, it gives you access to key mathematical functions
-  - Pip3 install matplotlib - This will be used for plotting
+    - pip3 install matplotlib - This will be used for plotting
+  - Alternatively, you can also install Anaconda (https://www.anaconda.com/download/#macos) that aims to simplify package management.
 - Finally, in order to start your developing environment, type Jupyter Notebook in your terminal.
 This should open a tab in your browser
-- Alternatively, you can also install a package manager such as Anaconda (https://www.anaconda.com/download/#macos) to install the different libraries without using terminal.

 ## Agenda
 The training is split in 5 courses.